dansholds/grapple-comps-min/content/posts/13459-grappling-x-3-2-2024-jiu-jitsu-world-championships-.md

 Competitors only have to weigh in one time and can weigh in ether the day before the event or the day of the event.
 The weigh in Times and location are listed below.

-NOTE: NO NEW REGISTRATION WILL BE ACCEPTED AT THE WEIGH IN. *NO EXCEPTIONS WILL BE MADE* LAST CHANCE TO REGISTER AND PAY IS ON 2/28/2024 ONLINE OR CALL OUR OFFICE AND WE WILL TAKE THE PAYMENT OVER THE PHONE.
-Note office are 11:00 AM to 4:00 PM
+NOTE- NO NEW REGISTRATION WILL BE ACCEPTED AT THE WEIGH IN. *NO EXCEPTIONS WILL BE MADE* LAST CHANCE TO REGISTER AND PAY IS ON 2/28/2024 ONLINE OR CALL OUR OFFICE AND WE WILL TAKE THE PAYMENT OVER THE PHONE.
+Note office are 11-00 AM to 4-00 PM

 .